GenomicsAotearoa/IndigiDataAotearoa-IntroToShell/docs/2-intro2shellcommands.md

     ```
     ??? success "output"
         ```bash
-        /home/USER/sample-data
+        /home/USER/shell-data
         ```

     ```bash
     ls
     ```
     ??? success "output"
         ```
-        gen360_1.tsv  gen360_2.tsv
+        sra_metadata  untrimmed_fastq

         ```
 !!! feather "Shortcut - Tab Completion"

     Typing out file or directory names can waste a lot of time and it’s easy to make typing mistakes.
 Instead we can use tab complete as a shortcut.
 When you start typing out the name of a directory or file, then hit the <KBD>Tab</KBD> key, the shell will try to fill in the rest of the directory or file name.

-    !!! terminal-2 "Return to your home directory and navigate back to `sample-data` with the help of <KBD>Tab</KBD>:"
+    !!! terminal-2 "Return to your home directory and navigate back to `shell-data` with the help of <KBD>Tab</KBD>:"

         ```bash
         cd